 The Simulator in BlueConic provides a testing area to simulate BlueConic's behavior in real time on a web page.
 You can test how BlueConic schedules dialogues, connections, listeners, and variants to be triggered and how your profiles, segments, timeline events, and lifecycles are affected.
 This is useful for seeing how BlueConic will behave based on your settings before going live.
 You can use the Simulator on any page that is part of a channel defined for your BlueConic implementation and that contains the BlueConic script on the page.
 You can view other pages in the Simulator, but you will not be able to manipulate them.

 A tenant in BlueConic is a specific licensed instance of the BlueConic technology and service, which includes a database for storage.
 Each tenant encompasses a customer’s discrete database and any owned channels that run the BlueConic script.

 The term third-party data refers to data acquired from data sales houses or other large site and system operators.
 Third-party data is not typically from a single site, rather a consolidation of user data across a set of sites across the web and licensed to third parties for use in data and ad targeting.

-A timeline in BlueConic is a log that stores time-based events to capture information about timing and sequence of events for a BlueConic profile.
+A timeline in BlueConic is a log that stores time-based events to capture information about the timing and sequence of events for a BlueConic profile.
 A timeline belongs to a profile and includes the set of all events belonging together for that profile.
 Examples of events include orders, email opens, abandoned baskets, and returns.